 Before receiving scholarships funds, recipient will be required to demonstrate admission to and plans to enroll at one of the participating law schools.

 - Essay (750-1000 words TOTAL for the essay).
 The essay will consist of (5) questions, listed in the application form.
 Providing the answers to the questions gives you an opportunity to include information that the application form does not convey and that you feel will assist us in reaching a thoughtful decision with respect to your application.

 - Letters of Recommendation.
 Each applicant must submit (2) letters of recommendation, at least one of which may be from a professor or employer.
 No more than two recommendations will be considered.
-The recommendations must be submitted with the application.
+The letters of recommendation can be submitted with the application.
+If your recommender(s) would prefer to submit this information separately, please have them email their letter of recommendation to: EagletonScholarship@thompsoncoburn.com.

 - Transcript(s).
 Each applicant must submit an official or unofficial copy of transcripts from both undergraduate and graduate institutions.